SUCCESS STORY

 consistency with social/content

-emoji used in moderation
+emojis in moderation

 variable responses (not a “robot script”)

-3️⃣ Continuous auditing (with ownership in CX)
+3️⃣ Continuous auditing (with an owner in CX)

 dedicated person to train and fine-tune